VOTING BY ABSENTEE BALLOT

 This is the new web home of the Wisconsin Elections Commission.

 The bipartisan Commission started operations on June 30, 2016, assuming responsibility for administering elections in Wisconsin from the former Government Accountability Board.

 The Commission and its staff have planned for a seamless transition between the agencies designed to ensure continuity in customer service.
 Most staff members, phone numbers, email addresses, and websites will not change.

 This website currently contains information about the Commissioners, staff and meetings.

 Information pages about programs, forms, and clerk communications are still under development.
-Until then, please refer to information on the G.A.B. website.
+Until then, please refer to information on the WEC website.